albertodonato/ads-b-snap/README.md

 It also includes the [tar1090](https://github.com/wiedehopf/tar1090) web interface to display received aircrafts information and positions on map.

+The web interface is available by default on port `8080` (see below for config options).

+Furthermore, information for received ADB-S messages can be displayed on the console with the `adb-s.view` too.

-It can be installed from the store via:
+The snap can be installed from the store via:

 ```bash
     sudo snap install ads-b